Invenietis/CK-Core/CK.Core/CoreApplicationIdentity/README.md

 All names are case sensitive, PascalCase convention should be use.

 - DomainName defaults to `"Undefined"` and cannot be empty.
 It may a a path (contains '/').
+Its maximal length is 127 characters.
 - EnvironmentName defaults to `"Development"` and cannot be empty.
+Its maximal length is 31 characters.
 - PartyName has no defaults.
 It cannot be empty and has to be set (ultimately it can be set to `"Unknown"` but this should barely happen).
+  Its maximal length is 31 characters.

 EnvironmentName and PartyName are "identifiers": the can only contain 'A'-'Z', 'a'-'z', '0'-'9', '-' and '\_'
 characters and must not start with a digit, and not start or end with '_' or '-'.